lynnlangit/learning-ethical-ai/README.md

 # Learning Ethical AI

-Resources to learn how to implement ethical AI using machine learning.
-Mostly focuses on neural networks.
-Includes books, papers, talks, videos and tools.
+- In this repo are resources to learn how to implement ethical AI using machine learning.
+- This repo mostly focuses on neural networks, it includes books, papers, talks, videos and tools
+- Also, a major source of abuse is personal data harvesting.
+  - The non-profit `Center for Humane Technology` was founded by ex-tech engineers to find ethical ways forward
+  - They also have a list of actionable steps you can do to reduce this practice --> https://www.humanetech.com/take-control

 ## Overview